Chavaillaz/jira-client/README.md

 }
 ```

-Finally, specify it when getting the `JiraClient`.
-Please be aware that both solutions cannot live together as when you
+Finally, specify it when instantiating the `JiraClient`.
+Please be aware that both solutions cannot live together as
-have attributes in the class for your fields, it will then not be in  the `customFields` map (containing all the
+when you have attributes in the class for your fields, it will then not be in the `customFields` map (containing all
-unmapped fields).
+the unmapped fields).

 ## Contributing